-GraphicsMagick is a free open source, modern and powerful software suite for processing images.
-It was initially derived from ImageMagick, however, over the years, it has grown to be a fully independent project, with a number of improvements and additional features.
-It runs on all Unix-like operating system such as Linux, MacOS, and also runs on Windows.
+GraphicsMagick is a free open-source, modern, and powerful software suite for processing images.
+It was initially derived from ImageMagick, however, over the years, it has grown to be a fully independent project, with several improvements and additional features.
+It runs on all Unix-like operating systems such as Linux, and MacOS, and also runs on Windows.

-It offers a useful and efficient assortment of tools as well as libraries that allow for reading, writing, and manipulating your images in more than 88 well known formats (such as GIF, JPEG, JPEG-2000, PNG, PDF, PNM, and TIFF).
+It offers a useful and efficient assortment of tools as well as libraries that allow for reading, writing, and manipulating your images in more than 92 well-known formats (such as GIF, JPEG, JPEG-2000, PNG, PDF, PNM, and TIFF).

 How to Install GraphicsMagick on Linux Systems

-$ sudo apt-get update $ sudo apt-get install graphicsmagick
+$ sudo apt update $ sudo apt install graphicsmagick

-$ sudo pacman -S graphicsmagick [On Arch Linux] $ sudo dnf install GraphicsMagick [On Fedora 25+]
+$ sudo pacman -S graphicsmagick [On Arch Linux] $ sudo dnf install GraphicsMagick [On Fedora]

 To access GraphicsMagick functions, use

-gm – a powerful command-line utility, which offers several sub-commands such as display, animate, concert, montage, compare, identify, composite and many more, for accessing the actual functions.
+gm – a powerful command-line utility, that offers several sub-commands such as display, animate, convert, montage, compare, identify, composite, and many more, for accessing the actual functions.

 To confirm that the GraphicsMagick package has been installed on your system, you can run the following command.